When you wake up with a high temperature and a bad case of the shivers, your first thought is probably that you’ve caught a cold.

 But how do you know when your symptoms are an indicator of something more serious?

 Sepsis is a condition that has been in the news a lot recently.
 A recent study found that sepsis deaths in England have risen dramatically.
-Coronation Street even ran an emotional storyline about sepsis earlier this year.
+Coronation Street even ran an emotional storyline about sepsis last year.

 Yet despite attempts to raise the profile of this deadly condition, awareness remains low.
 So what is sepsis, and what are the symptoms you should be on the lookout for?